m-hisham08/CozyHomes/README.md

-# CozyHomes E-commerce Platform
+# CozyHomes E-commerce API

-CozyHomes is a robust e-commerce platform for home decor and furnishings, not limited to those items, built with Spring Boot and other technologies.
-This platform offers a seamless shopping experience with features like user authentication, product management, shopping cart functionality, secure payments, and more.
+CozyHomes is an e-commerce API that supplements a platform for home decor and furnishings, not limited to those items, built with Spring Boot and other technologies.
+The API offers a seamless shopping experience with features like user authentication, product management, shopping cart functionality, secure payments, and more.
+The project is built as a way to showcase my skills that I learned over the last few months.

 ## Table of Contents
 - [Features](#features)